EdyGau/workersapi/README.md

 # WorkersApi

-WorkersApi provides a RESTful interface that allows you to manage employee data.
+WorkersApi provides a RESTfull interface that allows you to manage employee data.
 You can use various HTTP queries like GET, POST, PUT, DELETE to read, track, update and delete module data.

 ## Installation